Winnipeg Jets (1972–1996): Demise and relocation

 As the NHL expanded in the United States and free agency rules were liberalized, operating costs and salaries grew rapidly; players had the leverage to demand being paid in U.S. dollars league-wide.
 Until about the early 1990s, Canadian teams were able to pay their players in Canadian dollars, with the exceptions being contracts acquired in trades from U.S. teams.
 However, since the Canadian teams still collected most of their revenue in Canadian dollars, having to pay players in U.S. dollars proved to be a serious drain on finances given the declining value of the Canadian dollar.
-For most of their NHL tenure, Winnipeg was the league's second-smallest market, and became the smallest market after the Quebec Nordiques moved to Denver as the Colorado Avalanche in 1995–96.
+For most of their NHL tenure, Winnipeg was the league's second-smallest market, and was set to become the smallest market after the Quebec Nordiques moved to Denver as the Colorado Avalanche in 1995–96.
 Despite a loyal fan following, serious doubts were raised about whether Winnipeg could continue to support an NHL team.
 Additionally, their home arena, Winnipeg Arena, was over 40 years old, had no luxury suites, and numerous obstructed-view seats.

+Under the ownership of Barry Shenkarow in 1996, the team was unable to find financing to replace its aging Winnipeg Arena, with government assistance at the time not achievable, according to the New York Times.
+The Winnipeg Arena, constructed in 1955, failed to generate "ancillary revenues" to support the team enough to compete in the NHL.

+Faced with mounting losses, Jets owner Barry Shenkarow agreed to sell the team to American businessmen Steven Gluckstern and Richard Burke for $65 million.
+They planned to move the team to the Minneapolis–Saint Paul region, which had lost the Minnesota North Stars to Dallas before the 1993–94 season.
+In response, a local consortium called the Spirit of Manitoba was assembled.
+While they persuaded Shenkarow to delay the proposed sale to American interests long enough that the Jets ultimately remained in Winnipeg for the 1995–96 season, it eventually became apparent that the Spirit of Manitoba consortium was far too undercapitalized to purchase the franchise and underwrite expected losses while a proposed new arena was built.

-Attempts to find a local buyer were unsuccessful.
-After an 11th-hour effort by a local consortium failed to raise enough money, team owner Barry Shenkarow sold the team to American businessmen Steven Gluckstern and Richard Burke for $65 million.
-They planned to move the team to the Minneapolis-Saint Paul region (which had lost the North Stars to Dallas in 1993) but could not reach an agreement with the City of Minneapolis to share the Target Center with the NBA's Minnesota Timberwolves.
-With no suitable alternate venues in the Twin Cities area, the owners reached an agreement with Jerry Colangelo, owner of the NBA's Phoenix Suns, to move the team to Phoenix and become the Phoenix Coyotes.
-The Jets played their last game on April 28, 1996, a home playoff loss to the Detroit Red Wings by a score of 4–1.
-Norm Maciver scored the last goal in Jets history.
+Meanwhile, Gluckstern and Burke failed to reach an agreement with the Minneapolis to share the Target Center with the National Basketball Association's Minnesota Timberwolves.
+They purchased the team nevertheless, but with no suitable alternate venues in the Twin Cities area, the Jets' new owners reached an agreement with Jerry Colangelo, owner of the NBA's Phoenix Suns, to move the team to Phoenix and rename them to Phoenix Coyotes.